ATHANASIOS E. ATHANASIOU STUDENT RESEARCH AWARD [GOS-EPSOS] 2026

 - The award is presented to the best abstract featuring original research on a topic of orthodontic interest, conducted by a current or a former postgraduate student as part of their orthodontic specialty training program.

-- The work to be presented must not have been previously published, but it can be based on an ongoing research project.
+2. The work to be presented must not have been previously published, at the time of the closure of the application deadline for this award, but it can be based on an ongoing research project.

-- Only one research project per institution is accepted.
+4. Only one research project per institution is accepted.

-- The cash award will be provided directly to the winner only if he/she presents the research project at the designated Annual EPSOS Conference.
+8. The cash award will be given directly to the winner only if they present their research

 SUBMISSION INSTRUCTIONS FOR THE ATHANASIOS E. ATHANASIOU AWARD